yokeshbaskaran/bday-countdown/README.md

 A clean and dynamic React web application that displays a live countdown timer to my upcoming birthday.
 The timer updates in real time, showing the remaining days, hours, minutes, and seconds until the big day.
-This project also includes a visitor counter to track how many users have viewed the site.
+This project also includes a visitor counter to track how many users have viewed the website.

 ## 🚀 Features